 - Delete unnecessary files

-The faster your Wi-Fi connection is, the faster you can get your iCloud backup.
-So it is very important to connect to a stable Wi-Fi network.
+The faster your Wi-Fi connection is, the sooner you can get your iCloud backup done.
+It is very important to connect to a stable Wi-Fi network.

-If your Wi-Fi network is stable but takes too long to back up, quit running apps to increase speed.
+If your Wi-Fi network is stable but takes too long to back up, turn off background apps to increase speed.

-iPhone memory is limited, that’s why too many apps running in the background will slow down your device.
-In this case, close all the apps running in the background.
+Too many apps running in the background will slow down your device.

 Sometimes old backup files can cause speed problems.
-To solve that problem, delete the previous backup and create an iCloud backup from scratch.
-Open the Settings app and tap Apple ID > iCloud> Manage Storage > Backup.
+To solve that, delete the previous backup and create an iCloud backup from scratch.
+Open Settings and go to Apple ID > iCloud> Manage Storage > Backup.

-It’s not just slow internet speed that makes iCloud backups take too long. iCloud often backs up unnecessary files without permission.
-If you enable app backup, you will not be able to select the files you want to back up, so all files in the app will be backed up.
+It’s not just slow internet connection that makes iCloud backups take too long. iCloud often backs up unnecessary files without permission.
+If you enable app backup, you will not be able to select the files you want to back up, so all files in the app will go to iCloud.
 If iCloud backup doesn’t finish, delete unnecessary and heavy files from your iPhone.